City Beneath the Sea (1971 film): Cast

 The proposed cast consisted of Glenn Corbett, Lloyd Bochner, Lawrence Montaigne, Francine York, Cecile Ozorio and James Brolin.

-1971 telefilm
+1971 television movie

-The concept was later revisited by Allen and television screenwriter John Meredyth Lucas in the form of a two-hour movie of the week.
+The concept was later revised by Allen and television screenwriter John Meredyth Lucas in the form of a two-hour movie of the week.
 The story combined a natural disaster story with high-stakes crime drama and futuristic adventure.
 Many props and models from Allen's previous sci-fi series were included.

 Filming took place in August 1970 at 20th Century Fox studios.

-The movie failed to be picked up as a series.
+The movie failed to generate commercial interest for a series.